0ki/fengoffice_old/fengoffice_/readme.txt

 	- bugfix: Fixed occasional error about attributes.php.
 	- bugfix: Corrected a problem when displaying revisions on the trash.
 	- bugfix: General timeslots' billing information is now also included in reports.
+	- bugfix: Fixed error when viewing an event with an deleted invited user.
 	- system: Share action was removed.
 	- system: New hooks added.